 After a few hours, we finally got the first contact, we had a follower that was interested in the fly but refused it at the boat.
 I started to speculate if I might have had the wrong color or wrong size.
 Hours passed and the sun was on its way down.
 It had been a long day, hammering 12 weight rods.

 All the sudden my buddy Lars got a strange strike that was like hitting a big log.
 I look at him and I see him thinking is that a log or could it be a fish?
 I tell him right away set the hook!
-Since we been fishing in that area earlier and there were no trees on the bottom, it just had to be an arapaima!
+Since we were fishing in that area earlier and there were no trees on the bottom, it just had to be an arapaima!

 Once he set the hook the game was on!
 It doesn’t take many seconds before the arapaima is going crazy and getting airborne.
 Our first arapaima landed on the fly!
 Both of us knew now that it can be done and it’s not impossible.